The Veiled Christ

 The Veiled Christ is, then, a pearl of baroque art which we owe exclusively to the inspired chisel of Sanmartino and the confidence di Sangro had in him.
 The fact that the work was created from a single block of marble, without the aid of any alchemist’s trickery, lends the statue even greater fascination.

 The legend of the veil is slow to die, however.
 The aura of mystery that surrounds the Prince of Sansevero and the “liquid” transparency of the shroud continue to fuel it.
 For his part, it was di Sangro’s aim – on this and in other occasions – to inspire wonder.
-It is no coincidence that it was he himself who noticed that the marble veil was really impalpable and “made with such art as to leave the most skilled observers in awe”.
+It is no coincidence that it was he himself who noticed that the marble veil was really impalpable and “crafted with such finesse as to leave even the most discerning observers utterly spellbound”.